 A chattel mortgage gives you immediate ownership of the equipment while the lender holds security until you’ve paid it off.
 This is the most popular option for established businesses with a solid trading history.

-- How it works: You own the asset from day one, claim the full GST input tax credit upfront (if registered), and make regular repayments including interest.
-At the end of the term, the equipment is yours outright with no balloon payment required (though you can structure one if preferred).
+- How it works: You own the asset from day one, claim the full GST input tax credit upfront (if registered), and make regular repayments (weekly, fortnightly, or monthly) including interest.
+The lender secures their interest by registering it on the Personal Property Securities Register (PPSR).
+You can also choose to include a balloon or residual payment at the end of the term to reduce your regular repayments, after which the equipment is yours outright.

 - Tax treatment: You may claim depreciation and interest as tax deductions, subject to your individual circumstances.
 The upfront GST credit can provide immediate cash flow benefits for GST-registered businesses.